Do No Harm — Mindful Engagement for a World in Crisis

 The world is a perilous and complicated place, and the sheer magnitude of human suffering and environmental destruction is incomprehensible.
-While many of us dream of a kinder, more just, and safer world, we may also feel burdened by powerlessness and despair.
-How we respond in such times takes deliberate, conscious awareness.
-It requires us to show up as our best possible selves.
+While many of us hope for and work toward creating a kinder, more just, and safer world, we may also feel burdened by powerlessness and despair.
+How we respond takes deliberate, conscious awareness and requires us to show up as our best possible selves.
 But how are we to do this?
-If we sit back and hope that things will improve, that will most likely never happen.
 We need the skills, ability, and willingness to work together towards a freer and better civil society.
 We must lead from both our hearts and our minds.
-We must learn how to act in ways that do not harm, from a place of balanced determination and with equal regard for all people-from a place of equanimity.
+We must learn how to act in ways that do not harm, from a place of balanced determination and with equal regard for all people — from a place of equanimity.
 This book is designed to help you do just that.
-The qualities, the stories and the practices within this book, provide the insight, skills, and tools needed to embrace our shared humanity, build resilience, transform conflict, and create meaningful change.
-This is a guide book that will give you the opportunity to understand and practice the principles and qualities of Mindful Engagement, as well as an opportunity to read stories of people whose lives and work represent these qualities.
+The qualities, the stories and the practices within this book provide the insight, skills, and tools needed to embrace our shared humanity, build resilience, transform conflict, and create meaningful change.
+This is a guide book that will give you the opportunity to understand and practice the principles and qualities of Mindful Engagement, while reading stories of people whose lives and work represent these qualities.

 The voices you will hear within this book include:

 - A mediator whose work has redefined the field of mediation, conflict resolution, and peace building throughout the world;

 - A Roman Catholic nun whose activism around issues of human rights, along with her public presence, has influenced national political and social decisions and policies;